-'Obi-Wan Kenobi' Episode 3 Recap: We Meet Again At Last
+'Obi-Wan Kenobi' Episode 3 Recap: We Meet Again at Last

 His compassion has been his undoing

 Throughout the series, the Inquisitors and Vader have used the Jedi's values against them.
 "The Jedi Code is like an itch," the Grand Inquisitor sneered in episode 1.
 "His compassion has been his undoing".
-But it also works the other way: the ruthlessness and violence of the Empire works against them.
+But it also works the other way: The ruthlessness and violence of the Empire works against it.

 The lack of trust among the Inquisitors leads to in-fighting that works in the favor of our heroes.
 And Vader's sadism in roasting Obi-Wan also provides the opportunity for the wounded Jedi to escape.
 Darkness is its own undoing.